Sorry, you need to enable JavaScript to visit this website.

 Breast milk is also packed with proteins to help baby grow and the amount of protein in your breast milk will automatically adapt to your baby’s nutritional needs.

 As if that wasn’t enough, there’s even five types of antibodies in your milk which help to protect baby from illness and infections.
-To find out even more about the wonders of breast milk have a look here.
+Find out even more about the wonders of breast milk.

 It’s all getting a bit real now, and you may start feeling a little jittery and nervous about one of the biggest days of your life.
 So, it’s good to double-check things and make sure you have everything ticked off.